bibiTheKid/microfactory-security-checkmate-slack/APP_PREVIEW.md

 └─────────────────────────────────────────────┘
 ```

+**Key Features:**

-**Key Feature:** The checklist is fully interactive!
+- ✅ The checklist is fully interactive!
 You can check items directly in the App Home without opening a modal.
+- ⚡ **Auto-submit:** When you check the last item, it automatically posts to the channel - no need to click the button!

 ### 1. Slash Command